-From elephants to dolphins, from the splendors of Angkor Wat to the serenity of private islands, don’t miss our list of the 25 absolutes must do and see while you’re traveling in Cambodia.
+From the splendors of Angkor Wat to the serenity of private islands, don’t miss our list of the 25 absolutes must do and see while you’re traveling in Cambodia.

 Modern Cambodia is experiencing a new age of progress: new highways, trains, and plenty of quality accommodation and dining options make traveling to Cambodia easy and rewarding.
 From fast-developing capital Phnom Penh to the majestic Khmer ruins of Angkor Wat near Siem Reap, not forgetting hip Battambang and the southern coastal towns of Kampot and Kep, Cambodia, its nature and its people—among the youngest in the world—can’t be experienced all in one trip.
 Whether you are going for the first time or return often, here are 25 ideas to help you make the best out of your time in the Kingdom.

 Need a place to stay while visiting?
 We’ve got a great list of hotels for you.

 Cycle Around an Island and Step Back in Time